What Does a Mortgage Broker Do When You Need a Mortgage?

 Flat FeeBroker charges a set amount

-CommissionBroker paid by lender after closing
+CommissionBroker paid by lender after completion

 HybridCombination of client fee and lender commission